cdillon/setmore-appointments/readme.txt

 = 1.0 =
 * This is the first version.

 == Upgrade Notice ==

-= 2.3 =
+= 3.0 =
-More shortcode options including setting the size of the popup window.
+Menu link option for the popup.